irufus/gdax-java/README.md

 ## Updates
 ---------
-- converted to using Gradle
+- converted to using Gradle as a build tool
 - converted to using SpringBoot for DI and request building
 - updated all libraries used - removed some unnecessary libraries
 - refactored the code to remove error handling from every method (rightly/wrongly) - its easier to maintain and extend now as a result